On Measures of Biases and Harms in NLP: Background

+\paragraph{Bias in NLP} Bias in language models is commonly defined as ``skew that produces a type of harm'' \citep{crawford2017bias} towards different social groups, though it is a complex notion that is often not well-defined in existing literature~\citep{blodgett-etal-2020-language,delobelle-etal-2022-measuring,talat-etal-2022-reap}.
+In the existing NLP literature, ``biases'' are often operationalized via a measurement model \citep{jacobs2021measurement} through bias measures.
+While these bias measures are proxies for evaluating bias, they are often necessarily localized to measuring very specific skews and lack context of how a system would be used by real users.
+Additionally, unstated assumptions and definitions often pervade these measures \citep{blodgett2021stereotyping}.
+It remains an open question whether these bias measures actually measure meaningful and useful distinctions of ``biases''---this work provides initial explorations to answer this question for several measures.

-\paragraph{Bias Measures} We define a \emph{bias measure} as an evaluation standard that includes a \emph{bias metric} applied to a \emph{bias dataset}.
-To show inequalities between demographic groups, existing works typically define a bias metric (e.g., specialized notions of group fairness) that they then apply to a dataset specially designed to reveal social inequalities.
+\paragraph{Bias Measures} Bias evaluations in NLP typically have been categorized broadly into \emph{intrinsic} or \emph{extrinsic} evaluations based on whether they measure biased associations within the word embedding spaces~\citep{Caliskan183} or biased decisions from models for specific tasks~\citep{mohammad2018obtaining,webster2019gendered}, respectively.
+We define a \emph{bias measure} as an evaluation standard that includes a \emph{metric(s)} applied to a \emph{dataset}.
+Here, we use the term \emph{dataset} broadly, such that it could be applicable to datasets ranging in size and curation technique (e.g., manually crafted, generated).
+To show inequalities between demographic groups, existing works typically define bias metrics (e.g., specialized notions of group fairness) that they then apply to a dataset specially designed to reveal social inequalities or stereotypes.